 A Hidden Beach In Maryland, Hart-Miller Island Will Take You A Million Miles Away From It All

 With tourists flocking to Maryland beaches during the summer, there aren’t too many spots where you can get away and truly feel relaxed.
 Luckily, there is a new beach destination in the Old Line State, but here’s the kicker – it’s only reachable by boat.
-If you’re able to make your way to this hidden beach in Maryland, you’ll truly feel a million miles away from it all.
+If you’re able to make your way to this secret beach in Baltimore, Maryland, you’ll truly feel a million miles away from it all.
+If you’re familiar with Hart-Miller Island, then it may not seem like a secret to you, but plenty of Maryland residents are still unaware that this sandy beach exists.

-For more information about Hart-Miller Island State Park, visit the official website here.
+For more information about Hart-Miller Island State Park, visit the official website Maryland Department of Natural Resources website.

-Have you been to this hidden beach in Maryland?
+Have you ever made it out to this secret beach in Baltimore?
 What did you think of it?
 Join the conversation in the comments!
 Be sure to also check out these 10 stunning parks along Maryland’s coastline.

 What are the best family-friendly campgrounds in Maryland?

-For an unforgettable family adventure, plan a stay at Frontier Town, a massive family campground that’s pretty much the size of a small town.
+- For an unforgettable family adventure, plan a stay at Frontier Town, a massive family campground that’s pretty much the size of a small town.
 Check into a charming cabin; park your RV, or pitch a tent for a good, old-fashioned experience.
-You’ll have a ton of fun at the campground which features a full menu of amenities – from shops and restaurants to shows.
+There's a ton of fun to be had at the campground which features a full menu of amenities – from shops and restaurants to shows.

 Where can I camp on the beach in Maryland?

-Can you think of a better adventure than camping on the beach in Maryland?
-That’s just what you can do when you check into Assateague State Park.
-Fall asleep on the soft sand under a starry sky, and you just might wake up to find a pony curiously looking down on you.
-You might want to reserve a spot as early as possible for the camping season, which runs from March 15 through November 15 annually.
-(You can reserve a spot up to six months in advance.)
+- Assateague State Park: Fall asleep on the soft sand under a starry sky, and maybe wake up to find a pony curiously looking down at you.
+Reserve a spot as early as possible for the camping season, which runs from March 15 through November 15 annually.
+(Spots can be reserved up to six months in advance.)

 How many state parks are in Maryland?

-Did you know that Maryland is home to 53 state parks that span nearly 100,000 acres in total?
-If you’re on the hunt for the most unique park in Maryland, head over to Washington Monument State Park in Middletown.
-Definitely bring along your hiking shoes, so you can explore the park on one of the picturesque hiking trails.
+Maryland is home to 53 state parks that span nearly 100,000 acres in total.
+The most unique park in Maryland just might be Washington Monument State Park in Middletown.
+Definitely bring along a pair of hiking shoes to explore the park on one of the picturesque hiking trails.
 One of the most unique parts of the park, however, is the Washington Monument, which dates back to 1827.

 Casselman River Bridge State Park is another unique state park in Maryland.
-There, you’ll find such unique features as an historic bridge and a gazebo.
+There, you’ll find such unique features as a historic bridge and a gazebo.